Breed Tips

 Expert Insights From Spot

-According to internal research conducted at Spot, several giant dog breeds, like Boerboels, Cane Corsos, Great Danes, Saint Bernards, and Tibetan Mastiffs, see significantly higher average insurance claim costs compared to other breeds.
-These costs can be 20-35% more expensive, with common claims involving digestive issues, skin problems, allergies, ear infections, lameness, and gastrointestinal conditions.
+According to internal research conducted at Spot, several giant dog breeds, like Boerboels, Cane Corsos, Great Danes, Saint Bernards, and Tibetan Mastiffs, see higher average costs for pet insurance claims compared to other breeds.
+These costs can be 20-35% more expensive, with common claims involving digestive issues, skin conditions, allergies, ear infections, lameness, and gastrointestinal conditions.

 Furthermore, breeds such as Dogo Argentinos, English Mastiffs, and Irish Wolfhounds experience even steeper increases in claim costs, ranging from 56-68% higher.
 The Neapolitan Mastiff stands out with a staggering 77% higher average claim cost compared to other breeds.